CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement

 \subsubsection{Mobility view}

-While short-term demand trends are essential to predict next timestep demand, mobility trends within the region, which are long-term tendencies, are also useful for demand prediction.
-For example, taxi demand from the restaurant district to a residential area at night may be high compared to other origin-destination (OD) pair.
-Different from the graph of the spatio-temporal view, we first calculate the OD pair matrix which represents the number of demands from a \textit{cell} toward the drop-off \textit{cell}, and from each cell, we connect edges to the at most top five cells.
+While short-term demand trends are essential to predict next-timestep demand, mobility trends within the region, which are long-term tendencies, are also useful for demand prediction.
+For example, taxi demand from the restaurant district to a residential area at night may be high compared to other origin-destination (OD) pairs.
+Different from the graph of the spatio-temporal view, we first calculate the OD pair matrix which represents the number of demands from a \textit{cell} toward the drop-off \textit{cell}, and from each cell, we connect edges to the top five cells at most.
 This connectivity equates to the mobility tendency of the region.
-This statistical mobility tendency is easy to access because some administrative agencies provide a survey of it, or the users can substitute the values they can get from Map monitoring APIs.
+This statistical mobility tendency is easy to access because some administrative agencies provide a survey of it, or the users can substitute the values they can get from map monitoring APIs.